 Then I recently made a slightly easier version that uses a spray paint can, seen here: Spray Paint Secret Safe.

-With hiding places on my mind (and with a contest on the theme running currently as well), I thought it would be fun to put together a collection of some of my favorite hiding places made by other Instructables members.
+I thought it would be fun to put together a collection of some of my favorite hiding places made by other Instructables members.